 Are you the mischievous office monkey or the demanding office dragon?
-With the Chinese New Year recently passed and as we celebrate the year of the Sheep, we take a slightly different look at the Chinese zodiac and how the different personality traits can create a winning team in the workplace.
+Here we take a slightly different look at the Chinese zodiac and how the different personality traits can create a winning team in the workplace.
 The Chinese believe that people born in a particular year take on the characteristics of the animal associated with that year.

 An effective team requires balance and therefore needs an effective mix of people, skills and abilities.